"Enemy to those who make him an enemy. Friend to those who have no friend."

 About This Site

-While there are many facets to Boston Blackie and this web site is devoted more to the movies than radio or TV.
+There are many facets to Boston Blackie and this web site tries to cover them all, Movies, Radio and TV, the best we can.
 If you find any incorrect information on this site please let us know so we can correct it.
 If you have additional information that you want to share we would be happy to accept it.
-If you are a Blackie radio or TV buff and want to enhance the radio and TV portion of this site we would be glad to have you.
+If you are a Boston Blackie buff and want to enhance any section of this web site we would be glad to have you.

 This is just the beginning.
 I have a lot more information that I will be adding as time permits.
 Time is the enemy of all of us except Blackie; he is timeless.